WD-Scott/MonteCarlo-Simulator/README.md

 ###### Parameters:
 - ``game``: Game object.
 ##### ``face_count(self)``:
 A method that computes how many times a given face is rolled in each event.
 Stores the results as a dataframe in a public attribute.
-The dataframe has an index of the roll number and face values as columns (i.e., it is in wide format).
+The dataframe has an index of the roll number and face values as columns (i.e., in wide form).
 ###### Parameters:
 - None
 ###### Returns: